wildfyre-app/server/docs/areas/posts.rst

 Every user has a stack of assigned posts.
 The application SHOULD preload them if possible, and serve the user an already preloaded post.

-To refill and retrive the users post make an :doc:`authenticated <../auth>` `GET` request to `/areas/<area>/`
+To refill and retrieve the users post make an :doc:`authenticated <../auth>` `GET` request to `/areas/<area>/`